*

 The above evidence indicates that the biomass of this stock is unlikely to be depleted and that recruitment is unlikely to be impaired.
 Furthermore, the evidence indicates that the current level of fishing mortality is unlikely to cause the stock to become recruitment impaired.

-On the basis of the evidence provided above, King George Whiting in Western Australia is classified as a sustainable stock.
+On the basis of the evidence provided above, the Western Australia stock is classified as a sustainable stock.

 Toggle content